SnoringHampton Roads, VA

 How do I know if I have sleep apnea snoring?

 If you wake up often at night to catch a breath or gasp for air, you have sleep apnea snoring.
-If you do not, and rarely wake up at night for no reason, you have regular snoring.
-The difference between regular snoring and sleep apnea snoring is that you will literally stop breathing at certain points during the night because of a blockage in your airway.
+If you do not and rarely wake up at night for no reason, you have regular snoring.
+The difference between regular and sleep apnea snoring is that you will stop breathing at certain points during the night because of a blockage in your airway.
 We do not associate regular snoring with lapses in breathing.

 Does everyone with sleep apnea snore?